-

 Alexis had been arrested in a drug sting raid.
 Mr. Zuelch, the Florida

-State Attorney, was unable to seize the island as one of the partners was
+State Attorney, was unable to seize the island as one of the partners

 an innocent owner.

-Ben and Lucy Woodson of the Arcadia Management
+the Arcadia Management

 Corporation was looking on Florida's west coast for an offshore island

-for a small ecologically minded tropical resort when he discovered Munson
+for a small ecologically minded tropical resort when he discovered

 Island.
 In February of 1987 it was announced that it was going to open

 as the Little Palm Island Beach Club.
-It opened in 1988 and
+It opened in 1988

 is better known as Little Palm Island.

-Little Palm Island is controlled
+Island is

-by out of state people formed as Palm Island Ltd. It begin with five general
+by out of state people formed as Palm Island Ltd. It begin with five

 partners and 81 limited partners.
 When Hurricane Georges passed nearby